chrilisch/datahackermd/posts/2012/hakyll-and-bootstrap.markdown

 Hakyll also has its own set of challenges, mostly because it's written and configured in [Haskell][].
 To put it mildly, I'm a Haskell neophyte &mdash;
-I've been interested in the language for about a year, but haven't done anything more than a few [Project Euler][] questions.
+I've been interested in the language for months, but haven't done anything more than a few [Project Euler][] questions.
 Since I don't have a strong background in category theory, monads and arrows are *blowing my mind*.
 There's something really amazing and elegant going on, but I'm only catching